awdavies/goSnake/README.md

 ### Linux

-Requires xorg-dev abd libmesa-dev (or similar) packages to compile.
+Requires xorg-dev and libmesa-dev (or similar) packages to compile.
 It may need similar X11 or Mesa-derived libraries to run, but I've not gotten around to testing this.